| |

 This suggests a more lasting effect of Flomax on

 the iris dilator smooth muscle.
-With respect

 to surgical technique, one should pay particular